2008 Times Square bombing: Possible connection to 2005 British consulate bombing and 2007 Mexican consulate bombing

+Leads that were ruled out

+An early morning explosion at an Upper East Side Starbucks in May 2009 was determined to be unrelated to the Times Square bombing of the recruitment station.
+The perpetrator of the Starbucks blast, age 17 at the time of the explosion, was arrested, pleaded guilty, and was sentenced in 2010.

-After the bombing, investigators revisited an incident that occurred on the Canada–United States border.
+After the bombing, investigators also revisited a separate incident that occurred on the Canada–United States border.
 In February 2008, four men attempted to cross the border into Canada from New York.
 While they were being questioned by Canadian border agents, one of the men fled from the car, getting away.
-He left behind a backpack, inside of which pictures of New York City locations were found, including pictures of the Times Square recruiting center.
-At the time of the incident U.S. authorities did not find any evidence of criminal activity.
-Investigators have not linked the bombing to the border incident.
-The men have been described as "anarchist types".
+He left behind a backpack, inside of which pictures of New York City locations were found, including at least one picture of the Times Square recruiting center.
+A senior U.S. government official also told CNN that "anarchist-type material" was found in the car.
+However, U.S. authorities did not find any evidence of criminal activity, and investigators have not linked the bombing to the border incident.
 A U.S. government official has stated he strongly doubts a link between the border incident and bombing will be found, noting that the recruiting center is in a prominent location in Times Square and would most likely appear in pictures taken at Times Square.

+Hours after the bombing, Democratic Party members of Capitol Hill received letters that contained the words "Happy New Year, We did it" and a picture of a man standing in front of the Times Square recruiting center.
+The letters also included a 64-page anti-Iraq War statement.
+After investigating the letters, interrogating the author, and searching his home, authorities proved that the letter was unrelated to the incident and a coincidence.
+The letters were sent weeks before the bombing occurred.

 Response

 Mayor Michael Bloomberg, Police Commissioner Raymond Kelly and Federal Bureau of Investigation officials appeared later in the morning in a joint news conference.
 Mayor Bloomberg denounced the attack and said that it "insults every one of our brave men and women in uniform stationed around the world.”

 John McCain’s presidential campaign released a statement after the bombing:

 Presidential candidate Hillary Clinton also commented on the bombing:

-On June 18, 2013, the FBI released new video footage of the purported bomber, also announcing that a $65,000 reward would be given to anyone who could provide information leading to his identification, arrest and conviction.
-The reward was increased to $115,000 in April 2015.